Aquashicola Creek

-Aquashicola Creek (Ahkwa-SHIK-ola), also known as Aquanchicola Creek, or Aquanshicola Creek, is a 20.8 mi tributary of the Lehigh River in the Poconos of eastern Pennsylvania in the United States.
+Aquashicola Creek (Ahkwa-SHIK-ola), also known as Aquanchicola Creek, or Aquanshicola Creek, is a 20.8 mi tributary of the Lehigh River in the Pocono Mountains in Northeastern Pennsylvania.

 The name is derived from the language of the Lenape, meaning "where we fish with the bush net."
 The creek rises from a swamp to the southeast of Saylorsburg, and flows westward between Chestnut Ridge and Blue Mountain.
 It meets its major tributary, Buckwha Creek, to the south of Little Gap and joins the Lehigh River at Palmerton.